chrisco/playbook/index.md

 We are very flexible about where team members choose to live and work.
 The biggest requirement is that regardless of where you choose to be based, you must make sure you have an internet connection that’s good enough to handle video calls with clients and the rest of the team.

-Team members get login details for our [OpenVPN](https://openvpn.net/) servers--we have several of these, spread across a few different global locations in Ireland, Singapore and the USA, so that the whole team has a fast and reliable connection.
+Team members get login details for our [OpenVPN](https://openvpn.net/) servers&mdash;we have several of these, spread across a few different global locations in Ireland, Singapore and the USA, so that the whole team has a fast and reliable connection.
 VPN usage is compulsory whenever you're working on public wifi.

 Several of our team members are nomadic, or at least, spend several months of the year travelling.
-This isn’t a problem for us--we simply make sure that they do their relocating while off-sprint so that it doesn’t interfere with client work at all.
+This isn’t a problem for us&mdash;we simply make sure that they do their relocating while off-sprint so that it doesn’t interfere with client work at all.

 ## Team Trips